teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc7_delete_digital_service.md

 **Access Conditions**

--   The connected member must have the 'write' role for the digital service module one the selected organization.
+-   The connected member must have the 'write' role for the digital service module one the selected workspace.

 ## State Diagram